jmyphn/engineering-wiki/aboutus.md

 [Home]({{ '/' | relative_url }}) → About Us

 Hi!
 Thanks for visiting our guide.
 We are all currently seniors in the College of Engineering.
-We created this guide for our ENGRC 3500 Communications class and hope that it makes course selection and career preparation a smoother process for you!
+We created this guide for our ENGRC 3500 Communications class.
+We understand that navigating multiple fragmented resources to select classes in preparation for future careers can be frustrating and confusing and hope that this guide makes course selection and career preparation a smoother process for you!

 Shayon Mountain - Electrical and Computer Engineering Jimmy Phan - Computer Science